svaponi/emdr-therapy-webapp/README.md

 # emdr-therapy-webapp

-A simple webapp for a self administrated EMDR treatment.
+A simple web app for self-administered EMDR treatment.

-Click [here](https://svaponi.github.io/emdr-therapy-webapp/) to see in action.
+Click [here](https://svaponi.github.io/emdr-therapy-webapp/) to see it in action.

 <br/>